cspotz/Paris-Heartbeat/README.md

 | 2   | District code + hour + dayofweek + weather        |   49.2   | 0.82 |
 | 3   | District code + type + hour + dayofweek + weather | <span style="background-color:#d4f7d4">36.4</span>     | <span style="background-color:#d4f7d4">0.90</span> |

-Ok, [state of the art](https://www.20minutes.fr/paris/1767487-20160118-paris-bike-predict-application-lit-avenir-stations-velib) 10 years ago seemed to be 98% accurancy for the next 45 minutes using more than 80 features, so of course R²=0.9 is more than perfectible, but I was already happy to see that adding the type of district helped a lot, while temperature doesn't seems to have much effect, it makes sense as except from the heavy rainfull of 10th september, the weather was pretty uniform during the time I fetch the Vélib data.
+Ok, [state of the art](https://www.20minutes.fr/paris/1767487-20160118-paris-bike-predict-application-lit-avenir-stations-velib) a decade ago seemed to be 98% accurancy for the next 45 minutes using more than 80 features, so of course R²=0.9 is certainly perfectible, but I was already happy to see that adding the type of district helped a lot, while temperature doesn't seem to have much effect, it makes sense as except for the heavy rainfall of 10th september, the weather was pretty uniform during the time I fetched the Vélib data.
 Of course, with more data, this will help.
-To get a more concrete sense of with feature matter, I plotted a diagram of feature importance along with the prediction of the model vs the actual data :
+To get a more concrete sense of which features matter, I plotted a diagram of feature importance along with the prediction of the model vs the actual data :
 ![Performance of the model](https://github.com/cspotz/Paris-Heartbeat/blob/main/images/resFIT.png)
 <p align="center"><em>Contribution of each feature to the final result</em></p>
-In the notebook, I also add aditional plot including a heatmap to see if the input features were correlated.
+In the notebook, I added an additional plot including a heatmap to see if the input features were correlated.

-All in all, I have a fun time playing around those bikes data, if I were to improve my model, I would add more features, such as altitude of the stations, holidays, strikes...I would also move to a larger computer than my laptop, and of course use a larger data set.
-My background of physicist makes me note than as usual in those data driven project, little car is given to the error bars (at that is what I chose to do here), and I guess adding them (for instance in the classification of the district would refine the game).
+All in all, I have had a fun time playing around this bikes data, if I were to improve my model, I would incorporate additional features like station altitude, public holidays, and strike days, use a more powerful machine than my laptop, and—most importantly—train on a much larger dataset.
+Coming from a physics background, I noted the common data science practice of often overlooking proper error propagation and uncertainty quantification (which I also omitted here); incorporating these, for instance in the district classification, would undoubtedly refine the results.